Brooklyn: Twin city

 The rapidly growing population needed more water, so the City built centralized waterworks, including the Ridgewood Reservoir.
 The municipal Police Department, however, was abolished in 1854 in favor of a Metropolitan force covering also New York and Westchester Counties.
 In 1865 the Brooklyn Fire Department (BFD) also gave way to the new Metropolitan Fire District.

 Throughout this period the peripheral towns of Kings County, far from Manhattan and even from urban Brooklyn, maintained their rustic independence.
 The only municipal change seen was the secession of the eastern section of the Town of Flatbush as the Town of New Lots in 1852.
 The building of rail links such as the Brighton Beach Line in 1878 heralded the end of this isolation.

 Sports in Brooklyn became a business.
 The Brooklyn Bridegrooms played professional baseball at Washington Park in the convenient suburb of Park Slope and elsewhere.
 Early in the next century, under their new name of Brooklyn Dodgers, they brought baseball to Ebbets Field, beyond Prospect Park.
 Racetracks, amusement parks, and beach resorts opened in Brighton Beach, Coney Island, and elsewhere in the southern part of the county.

 Toward the end of the 19th century, the City of Brooklyn experienced its final, explosive growth spurt.
-Park Slope was rapidly urbanized, with its eastern summit soon emerging as the city's third "Gold Coast" district alongside Brooklyn Heights and The Hill.
+Park Slope was rapidly urbanized, with its eastern summit soon emerging as the city's third "Gold Coast" district alongside Brooklyn Heights and The Hill; notable residents of the era included American Chicle Company co-founder Thomas Adams Jr. and New York Central Railroad executive Clinton L. Rossiter.
 East of The Hill, Bedford-Stuyvesant coalesced as an upper middle class enclave for lawyers, shopkeepers, and merchants of German and Irish descent (notably exemplified by John C. Kelley, a water meter magnate and close friend of President Grover Cleveland), with nearby Crown Heights gradually fulfilling an analogous role for the city's Jewish population as development continued through the early 20th century.
 Northeast of Bedford-Stuyvesant, Bushwick (by now a working class, predominantly German district) established a considerable brewery industry; the so-called "Brewer's Row" encompassed 14 breweries operating in a 14-block area in 1890.
 On the southwestern waterfront of Kings County, railroads and industrialization spread to Sunset Park (then coterminous with the city's sprawling, sparsely populated Eighth Ward) and adjacent Bay Ridge (hitherto a resort-like subsection of the Town of New Utrecht).
 Within a decade, the city had annexed the Town of New Lots in 1886; the Towns of Flatbush, Gravesend and New Utrecht in 1894; and the Town of Flatlands in 1896.
 Brooklyn had reached its natural municipal boundaries at the ends of Kings County.

 Seth Low as mayor

-Low's time in office 1882-1885 was marked by a number of reforms:
+Low's time in office from 1882 to 1885 was marked by a number of reforms: